Arteaga2k/problema3/app/Twig/doc/tags/include.rst

     {% include ['page_detailed.html', 'page.html'] %}

-If ``ignore missing`` is given, it will fall back to rendering nothing if none of the templates exist, otherwise it will throw an exception.
+If ''ignore missing'' is given, it will fall back to rendering nothing if none of the templates exist, otherwise it will throw an exception.